victorsbm/Expense-Reimbursement-System/readme.md

 * Etc

 ## Getting Started
-Setting the database same as the following image, for mathcing Object models (User and Reimbursement)
+1. Setting the localhost database same as the following image, for mathcing Object models (User and Reimbursement),

 ![alt text](ER_database.png)

-Open the Project01 folder using Intellij, and write the URL, name, etc. in application.properties to connect the database, and run "Driver.java"
+2. Open the Project01 folder using Intellij, create file named application.properties into following path: Project1\Project01\app\src\main\resources

+3. Inside this file, writhe the following content to connect your database, url = jdbc:postgresql://localhost:5432/database_name username = database_username password = database_password

+4. Connect your database

+5. then run "Driver.java"

-Open the project01-frontend folder using Visual Studio Code
+6. Open the project01-frontend folder using Visual Studio Code
 - You need to install the react package(s) if there is error in import statement, type "npm install" in terminal
 - Type "npm start" in terminal to open the front-end page